ai-techsystems/deepC/docs/PythonTensorModel.md

 # What is DNNC Tensor
-Tensor variable is a fix-length multi-dimensional array.
+Tensor variable is a fixed-length multi-dimensional array.
-It is a mutable object with fixed length and ability to transform constrained by algebraic rules.
+It is a mutable object with ability to transform constrained by algebraic rules.
 Similar to NumPy ndarray objects, dnnc.tensor objects have a data type and a shape.
 Additionally, dnnc.tensors can reside in accelerator memory (like a GPU).
-DNNC will offers a rich library of operations (dnnc.add, dnnc.matmul, dnnc.transpose etc.) that consume and produce dnnc.tensors
+DNNC will offers a rich library of operations (dnnc.add, dnnc.matmul, dnnc.transpose etc.) that consume and produce dnnc.tensors.
+Here is a partial list.

 # Tensor Operations